-This glazed pumpkin pound cake has a dense crumb bursting with warm autumnal spices–cinnamon, ginger, nutmeg, and cloves.
-The glaze only puts an over-the-top cake even more over the top.
+This glazed pumpkin pound cake has a moist, dense crumb that’s not too sweet and aromatic with autumnal spices including cinnamon, ginger, nutmeg, and cloves.
+The glaze puts an already amazing cake even more over the top.

-If you’ve been thinking you’re done with pumpkin spice everything, you’re going to want to hold off on judging until you try this pumpkin pound cake recipe.
+Been thinking you’re done with pumpkin spice everything?
+You’re going to want to hold off on that pronouncement until you experience this pumpkin pound cake recipe.
 Seriously.
 Because not all pumpkin spice is created equally.
-This blend boasts an inspired radio of cinnamon, nutmeg, cloves, and ginger that’s what we consider to be the epitome of pumpkin spice.
-And the cake itself is sweet but not too sweet with a tender crumb that’s going to make you swoon, with or without a drizzle of glaze.–Renee Schettler Rossi
+This blend boasts an inspired radio of cinnamon, nutmeg, cloves, and ginger that we consider to be the epitome of pumpkin spice.
+And the cake itself is just sweet enough with a tender crumb and a light drizzle of glaze.
+We swear it’ll make you swoon.–Renee Schettler Rossi

 Glazed Pumpkin Pound Cake